Franklin Resources (NYSE:BEN) Price Target Lowered to $25.00 at Deutsche Bank Aktiengesellschaft

-Franklin Resources (NYSE:BEN – Get Rating) had its price objective reduced by stock analysts at Deutsche Bank Aktiengesellschaft from $28.00 to $25.00 in a note issued to investors on Thursday, The Fly reports.
-Deutsche Bank Aktiengesellschaft’s target price points to a potential downside of 0.91% from the stock’s current price.
+Franklin Resources (NYSE:BEN – Get Rating) had its price target reduced by Deutsche Bank Aktiengesellschaft from $28.00 to $25.00 in a research report released on Thursday, The Fly reports.

-Several other research analysts also recently commented on BEN.
-Zacks Investment Research downgraded Franklin Resources from a “buy” rating to a “hold” rating and set a $34.00 target price on the stock. in a report on Monday, January 24th.
-Keefe, Bruyette & Woods downgraded Franklin Resources from an “outperform” rating to a “market perform” rating and set a $30.00 target price on the stock. in a report on Tuesday, April 12th.
-Morgan Stanley cut their target price on Franklin Resources from $30.00 to $28.00 and set an “underweight” rating on the stock in a report on Friday, April 8th.
-StockNews.com started coverage on Franklin Resources in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Finally, Citigroup lowered Franklin Resources from a “buy” rating to a “neutral” rating and lowered their price objective for the stock from $44.50 to $28.00 in a research report on Tuesday, April 12th.
-One analyst has rated the stock with a sell rating and seven have issued a hold rating to the company’s stock.
-According to MarketBeat, Franklin Resources presently has an average rating of “Hold” and an average price target of $31.57.
+Several other brokerages have also recently weighed in on BEN.
+Zacks Investment Research cut Franklin Resources from a buy rating to a hold rating and set a $34.00 target price on the stock. in a report on Monday, January 24th.
+Citigroup lowered shares of Franklin Resources from a buy rating to a neutral rating and reduced their price target for the company from $44.50 to $28.00 in a research report on Tuesday, April 12th.
+Morgan Stanley reduced their price target on shares of Franklin Resources from $30.00 to $28.00 and set an underweight rating on the stock in a research report on Friday, April 8th.
+StockNews.com assumed coverage on shares of Franklin Resources in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Finally, Keefe, Bruyette & Woods lowered shares of Franklin Resources from an outperform rating to a market perform rating and set a $30.00 price target on the stock. in a research report on Tuesday, April 12th.
+One equities research analyst has rated the stock with a sell rating and seven have assigned a hold rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of Hold and a consensus target price of $31.57.

+The company also recently announced a quarterly dividend, which was paid on Thursday, April 14th.
+Shareholders of record on Thursday, March 31st were given a $0.29 dividend.
+This represents a $1.16 dividend on an annualized basis and a yield of 4.60%.
+The ex-dividend date of this dividend was Wednesday, March 30th.
+Franklin Resources’s payout ratio is 31.18%.

-In other news, insider Franklin Resources Inc bought 668,297 shares of the firm’s stock in a transaction that occurred on Friday, March 11th.
-The stock was acquired at an average cost of $12.27 per share, with a total value of $8,200,004.19.
-The purchase was disclosed in a legal filing with the SEC, which is available through this link.
-Insiders own 23.30% of the company’s stock.
+In related news, insider Franklin Resources Inc acquired 998,370 shares of the business’s stock in a transaction dated Friday, April 1st.
+The shares were acquired at an average price of $12.27 per share, with a total value of $12,249,999.90.
+Following the completion of the transaction, the insider now owns 14,079,687 shares of the company’s stock, valued at $172,757,759.49.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+23.30% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Cetera Advisor Networks LLC increased its holdings in Franklin Resources by 1.6% during the 3rd quarter.
-Cetera Advisor Networks LLC now owns 21,348 shares of the closed-end fund’s stock worth $634,000 after purchasing an additional 345 shares in the last quarter.
-Banco Bilbao Vizcaya Argentaria S.A. increased its holdings in Franklin Resources by 0.6% during the 3rd quarter.
-Banco Bilbao Vizcaya Argentaria S.A. now owns 58,597 shares of the closed-end fund’s stock worth $1,742,000 after purchasing an additional 348 shares in the last quarter.
-Beacon Financial Group increased its holdings in Franklin Resources by 1.7% during the 4th quarter.
-Beacon Financial Group now owns 23,131 shares of the closed-end fund’s stock worth $773,000 after purchasing an additional 380 shares in the last quarter.
-Kentucky Retirement Systems boosted its stake in shares of Franklin Resources by 2.5% in the 3rd quarter.
-Kentucky Retirement Systems now owns 16,250 shares of the closed-end fund’s stock worth $483,000 after buying an additional 392 shares during the last quarter.
-Finally, Daiwa Securities Group Inc. boosted its stake in shares of Franklin Resources by 2.4% in the 4th quarter.
-Daiwa Securities Group Inc. now owns 17,612 shares of the closed-end fund’s stock worth $590,000 after buying an additional 405 shares during the last quarter.
-43.50% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Cetera Advisor Networks LLC increased its position in shares of Franklin Resources by 1.6% during the third quarter.
+Cetera Advisor Networks LLC now owns 21,348 shares of the closed-end fund’s stock worth $634,000 after acquiring an additional 345 shares during the period.
+Banco Bilbao Vizcaya Argentaria S.A. increased its holdings in Franklin Resources by 0.6% in the third quarter.
+Banco Bilbao Vizcaya Argentaria S.A. now owns 58,597 shares of the closed-end fund’s stock valued at $1,742,000 after buying an additional 348 shares during the last quarter.
+Beacon Financial Group increased its holdings in Franklin Resources by 1.7% in the fourth quarter.
+Beacon Financial Group now owns 23,131 shares of the closed-end fund’s stock valued at $773,000 after buying an additional 380 shares during the last quarter.
+Kentucky Retirement Systems increased its holdings in Franklin Resources by 2.5% in the third quarter.
+Kentucky Retirement Systems now owns 16,250 shares of the closed-end fund’s stock valued at $483,000 after buying an additional 392 shares during the last quarter.
+Finally, Daiwa Securities Group Inc. increased its holdings in Franklin Resources by 2.4% in the fourth quarter.
+Daiwa Securities Group Inc. now owns 17,612 shares of the closed-end fund’s stock valued at $590,000 after buying an additional 405 shares during the last quarter.
+43.50% of the stock is currently owned by institutional investors and hedge funds.

 Franklin Resources, Inc is a publicly owned asset management holding company.
 Through its subsidiaries, the firm provides its services to individuals, institutions, pension plans, trusts, and partnerships.
 It launches equity, fixed income, balanced, and multi-asset mutual funds through its subsidiaries.